zzj-bj/SCHISM_Z/garvis/README.md

 On the firlst line of GARVIS, there is a line asking you to enter the path of `Project repository`.
 You have to enter here the path were there is your knowledge base.

 There is also a tool allowing you to generate other random ini files.
 You can launch the program from terminal with `python generation_multiple.py`.
-You'll have to choose a path to save new files, then you'll have to run
+You'll have to choose a path to save new files, then you'll have to choose how much random files you want to create.
+All files will be generated in a single folder inside choosen path, all named `hyperparameters.ini`.
+This feature isn't stable for now, feel free to improve this part.